goncaloremelhe/pfl-prolog/README.md

 - Visual indication of valid pieces and moves - This helps new users by printing on the game the valid pieces to move as well as their moves.
 - Computer Player with two difficulty levels:
     - Easy: The computer randomly selects its pieces and moves.
-    - Hard: The computer evaluates the board and selects the best possible move using a greedy/bruteforce (TODO) strategy
+    - Hard: The computer evaluates the board and selects the best possible move using a greedy strategy
 - Different Board Sizes:
     - 8x8, 10x10 or 12x12
 - Two different scoring systems: